Images From the Barden Ridge Observatory

 The ISS was predicted to pass very close to or even occult the giant planet Jupiter.

-through an Astro-Physics 155 refractor.
+capture the event through an Astro-Physics 155 refractor.

 Check your monitor, can you see all 26 grey scales below?